Skip to main content

 Tip

-• CAN firmware is available at 500K and 1M baud rates
+• CAN firmware is provided here in two speeds: 500K and 1M

 Entering Flash Mode